opreaadrian/opreaadrian.github.io/_posts/2016-02-29-serializing-object-methods-with-ES6-template-strings-and-eval.md

 the difference between writing an elegant, easy to reason about application, and a crude hack.
-As far as my experience goes, only a small number of developers I’ve talked to in the past year or so, know how to write a vanilla XMLHttpRequest, from scratch.
+As far as my experience goes, only a small number of developers I’ve talked to in the past year or so, know how to write a vanilla `XMLHttpRequest`, from scratch.
 I do agree that it is important to get the job done in a timely manner and not reinvent the wheel, but using something without understanding it’s substance is something that I cannot come to terms with, for someone other than a junior developer.